 Handling large complex assemblies – SkyReal was designed from the start to handle large databases of 1000’s parts, to respect the hierarchy tree and naming conventions, and due to the power of the Unreal Engine, move all those parts easily around the screen.

-Collaborate with key stakeholders – collaboration is at the heart of the engineering design process, from presenting new solutions, to bouncing off ideas, working together as a team is key.
-No matter where you are physically based is the key benefit of SkyReal’s collaborative VR, easily adding in new team members to participate fully immersed via an HMD or Powerwall/Cave or just in 2D mode via their CAD workstation screen.
+Collaborate in VR with key stakeholders – collaboration is at the heart of the engineering design process, from presenting new solutions, to bouncing off ideas, working together as a team is key.
+No matter where you are physically based is the key benefit of SkyReal’s collaborative VR, easily adding in new team members to participate fully immersed via an HMD or Powerwall / CAVE (Computer Automatic Virtual Environment) or just in 2D mode via their CAD workstation screen.

 Design pipework – SkyReal allows the designer to freehand sketch in 3D, the route of a complex pipe run, respecting the minimum bend radius of the pipe, routing around all the obstacles they see in VR, then passing that data back into their CAD system for a full workup.

-Digital Humans – placing SkyReal’s Manikins into the scene to test out accessibility and reach, even becoming the manikin using the controllers and head position of their VR headset, allows engineers to fully understand the workspace.
-Then taking that a stage further by analysing those movements via MSD calculations to look at stresses on the workers involved, even in real-time when driving the manikin using full body tracking.
+Digital Humans – placing SkyReal’s Manikins into the scene to test out accessibility and reach, even becoming the virtual manikin using the controllers and head position of their VR headset, allows engineers designers to fully understand the VR workspace.
+Then taking that a stage further by analysing those movements via MSD issues to look at stresses on the workers involved, even in real-time when driving the manikin using full body tracking.